 To attract the best Loyola talent, please make sure to post the position on RamblerLink.

 At Loyola University Chicago, an academic internship connects the internship experience to an academic course in the student’s major or an area of interest.
 Students must register for an academic internship course in order to receive academic credit for an internship at Loyola.
 Since enrolling in a course has implications for the student’s course load, and sometime, tuition costs, the academic internship process is driven by the student’s interest.
 A student may or may not elect to receive academic credit for the internship.
-If a student wants academic credit for the internship, it is up to the student to establish this through his/her academic department or the Center for Experiential Learning.
+If a student wants academic credit for the internship, it is up to the student to establish this through enrolling in an academic internship course.
+For more information about the employer’s role in academic internships, please refer to the Employer Internship Guide.
 There should be little difference in the experience between students who receive credit and students who do not.
 In most cases, an agreement form and evaluation is required for the credit-seeking student.
 In fact, we recommend the completion of both whether the student receives credit or not.